cloudsidedev/appside/docs/installation.rst

 ::

-    - sudo apt-get install -y python
+    - vagrant ssh atlantis -c "sudo apt-get install -y python"

 We now need to setup the percona repo and package to install